gabriel99vieira/bledoubt/README.md

 ## Detecting devices in "privacy mode"

 Some Bluetooth devices rotate through multiple Bluetooth addresses in an attempt to protect the privacy of the device's owner.
-BLE-doubt uses a Bayesian (statistical) decision algorithm to corellate the device across multiple Bluetooth addresses as it rotates through them, allowing it to identify devices in privacy mode as long as they stay a fixed difference from your phone.
+BLE-Doubt can detect these devices but may lose track of them after a while.

 # Limitations

 BLE-Doubt cannot guarantee your protection from malicious trackers.
 Some tracking devices are based on Global Positioning System (GPS) or ultra-wideband (UWB) technologies, which BLE-Doubt cannot intercept.
 Even some BLE trackers may deviate from the assumptions made by BLE-Doubt.
-For example, devices in privacy mode which randomly change their broadcasting power may not be successfully screened by BLE-Doubt.
+For example, some devices in privacy mode who change their Bluetooth addresses very frequently may not be successfully screened by BLE-Doubt.
 BLE-doubt also will not detect stationaty Bluetooth devices that do not follow you when you move.
 To locate all nearby BLE devices, you can use a Bluetooth scanning app like  [nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile), although this may be difficult for non-expert users.

 # License

 BLE-Doubt is under the MIT license included in the `LICENSE` file.
+If you use BLE-Doubt in your work, please cite our [SafeThings 2022 paper](https://safe-things-2022.github.io/).